jessejuwe/intro-to-nlp/README.md

 pip install ipykernel jupyterlab notebook python -m ipykernel install --user --name=intro_to_nlp_env
 ```
-Then, when in the notebook, remember to check the kernel is set to "nlp_course_env".
+Then, when in the notebook, remember to check the kernel is set to "intro_to_nlp_env".